Economist: Government and public policy

+Regulation and qualifications

-In contrast to regulated professions such as engineering, law or medicine, there is not a legally required educational requirement or license for economists.
-In academia, most economists have a Ph.D. degree in Economics.
-In the U.S. Government, on the other hand, a person can be hired as an economist provided that they have a degree that included or was supplemented by 21 semester hours in economics and three hours in statistics, accounting, or calculus.
-In fact, a professional working inside of one of many fields of economics or having an academic degree in this subject is often considered to be an economist; see Bachelor of Economics and Master of Economics.
+In contrast to regulated professions such as accountancy, engineering, law or medicine, there is not a legally required educational requirement or license for economists.

 By country

 Economics graduates are employable in varying degrees depending on the regional economic scenario and labour market conditions at the time for a given country.
 Apart from the specific understanding of the subject, employers value the skills of numeracy and analysis, the ability to communicate and the capacity to grasp broad issues which the graduates acquire at the university or college.
-Whilst only a few economics graduates may be expected to become professional economists, many find it a base for entry into a career in finance – including accounting, insurance, tax and banking, or management.
+In the United Kingdom, economics graduates work across public- and private-sector settings, including government departments, consultancies, banks, insurance companies, and accountancy firms.

 A number of economics graduates from around the world have been successful in obtaining employment in a variety of major national and international firms in the financial and commercial sectors, and in manufacturing, retailing and IT, as well as in the public sector – for example, in the health and education sectors, or in government and politics.
 Some graduates go on to undertake postgraduate studies, either in economics, research, teacher training or further qualifications in specialist areas.